easybuilders/easybuild-docs/docs/containers.md

 You can specify a value using the `mirrorurl` keyword.
 For example:
 "`bootstrap=yum,mirrorurl=https://example.com`".

-EasyBuild will use a default value for `mirrorurl` if no other value is
+SimpleBuild will use a default value for `mirrorurl` if no other value is
 specified:

 - `busybox`: